-How does Supreme Court list some cases instantly while others take months – even years?
+Why does Supreme Court list some cases instantly while others take months – even years?

 Once defects are corrected, the matter is registered before the court and the party gets a petition number.

 After this the case gets sent for verification, where the registry scrutinises it and also looks at various things such as whether the petition is time-barred and if similar such matters are pending.
-After verification, the matter is sent to the listing section, which assigns a date on which it wil be heard.
+After verification, the matter is sent to the listing section, which assigns a date on which it will be heard.
 Benches are earmarked for different types of case types.
 Based on this, a petition is assigned to a bench.

 On the date of the first hearing, the bench hearing the matter may, depending on the petition, admit it or give a notice to the other side to respond.